Your home

 Inspection

 Toronto Community Housing staff will inspect your unit shortly after you give written notice.
 They will inspect it again after you move out.
+Your unit should be in its original condition.
 You will be charged for any damage to your unit, beyond normal wear and tear.
+This is called a "chargeback."

 You are responsible for the cost of repairing any damage you caused to the unit.
-If your unit requires cleaning when you leave, you will be charged for this.
+If your unit is dirty or if you leave belongings behind, you will be charged for cleaning or disposing of the items.

 Your unit must be returned to its original condition.
 For example, if you put up wallpaper, you will have to remove it.
 If you painted the walls a different colour, you will have to return them to the original colour.